Go from a Word document to a complete PowerPoint deck in minutes! Mike Parkinson shows…

 1) You have been in the training and development field for 20 years.
 What changes have you seen in the industry and what changes do you predict next?

-So many changes in the last 20 years—where do I even begin?
+So many changes in the last 20 years-where do I even begin?
 I started my training career in the classroom using overhead transparencies.
-So the evolution of the technology has been amazing.
+So the evolution of technology has been amazing.
 It started with being able to use a laptop in the classroom with a projector for visuals (that was a BIG step back in the day) to being able to create robust e-learning courses, to learners being able to take those courses on their phones!
+Technology is a great way to learn.
+For instance, children learn from viewing videos on Youtube such as the bath song, which helps them engage in both play and learning!
+Thanks to the rise of the Internet, technology has come such a long way that people can even now design their own websites from the comfort of their homes.
+All it takes is a little research online and you can find web design templates, website building tools, and information about some of the most popular web hosting solutions out there.
+As this source link explains, web hosting solutions can be tailored to meet the needs of the website involved.
+So, whether you are launching a blog or an eCommerce store, there is a quality web hosting solution out there for you.

 What’s next?
 To answer this question, I always look at the larger web world.
 It seems to take trends and technologies about 5+ years to become mainstream in the training and development world.
 (How long did it take use to get easy-to-use responsive tools for e-learning?)
 I see augmented reality and virtual reality being the next big technology to make its way to e-learning with “regular people” tools.